djitz/pcf-study-notes/files/10-Application-Autoscaler.md

 ### PCF Study Guide Review Questions

 - What is the autoscaler?
+> - App Autoscaler is a marketplace service that ensures app performance and helps control the cost of running apps.

-> - allow applications to be automatically scaled
+> - It allows applications to be automatically scaled
-> - system load can be used as a trigger in place of manual interaction
+> - System load can be used as a trigger in place of manual interaction

 - How would you use it?
 > service

 - What can you configure?
 > configure the minimum no.of instances and max no. of instances

 - Do you understand autoscaler schedules?